-The WA Local Government sector:

-- Welcomes a cost modelling review of the financial impact on Local Governments to ensure that Local Government is able to fully recover costs and not be disadvantaged in ensuring compliance of any new legislation to Stop Puppy Farming. - Acknowledges the benefit of de-sexing of dogs not used for approved breeding purposes, and request further information on the complexities associated with desexing of dogs prior to considering supporting the proposal. - Supports a centralised dog registration system that is developed, operated and maintained by State Government. - Supports appropriate legislative exemptions for livestock working dogs in recognition of their special breeding requirements. - 5.
-Does not support the transition of pet shops to adoption centres. - Requests there be a Local Government-specific consultation process in relation to the proposed amendments to the Animal Welfare Act to introduce Standards and Guidelines for the Health and Welfare of Animals including dogs. - 7.
-Supports a State Government-led education initiative whereby the community is encouraged to purchase puppies from professional registered breeders. - 8.
-Requests the State Government discontinue the use of the term 'Farming' due to the negative connotation that may be associated with other regulated industries, and consider re-naming the initiative 'Stop Puppy Mills'.
+- 1. The WA Local Government sector: - a) Welcomes a cost modelling review of the financial impact on Local Governments to ensure that Local Government is able to fully recover costs and not be disadvantaged in ensuring compliance of any new legislation to Stop Puppy Farming. - b) Acknowledges the benefit of de-sexing of dogs not used for approved breeding purposes, and request further information on the complexities associated with de-sexing of dogs prior to considering supporting the proposal. - Supports a centralised dog registration system that is developed, operated and maintained by State Government. - d) Supports appropriate legislative exemptions for livestock working dogs in recognition of their special breeding requirements. - e) Does not support the transition of pet shops to adoption centres. - f) Requests there be a Local Government-specific consultation process in relation to the proposed amendments to the Animal Welfare Act to introduce Standards and Guidelines for the Health and Welfare of Animals including dogs. - g) Supports a State Government-led education initiative whereby the community is encouraged to purchase puppies from professional registered breeders. - h) Requests the State Government discontinue the use of the term 'Farming' due to the negative connotation that may be associated with other regulated industries, and consider re-naming the initiative 'Stop Puppy Mills'. - 2.
+The Local Government sector advocates that: - a) any additional costs incurred by a Local Government in administering the Dog Act be paid by the State Government; and - b) the Fees and Charges set in Regulations are reviewed bi-annually and at minimum, be adjusted by the Local Government Cost Index.